bhargavmahanta/MyNotes/README.md

 ## License

-This project is for educational purposes.
+This project is only for educational purposes.

 ---